 As of July 2022, from quality evidence based sources, we have noted the following important findings relating to COVID-19 and MPN patients.

-- It is recommended that MPN patients be fully vaccinated against COVID-19 with third and fourth doses.
+- It is recommended that MPN patients be fully vaccinated against COVID-19 with all the ATAGI approved booster doses.

 - MPN patients may now be eligible for COVID antivirals and should check their eligibility.
 Patients with myelofibrosis (MF) on ruxolitinib will be eligible and also must continue their ruxolitinib treatment.
 However patients on ruxolitinib are able to take only certain antivirals so will need to check with their haematologist as to which antivirals are suitable.